International Travel to Glasgow

 Internet Access and Electronic Devices

-Glebe Barn has wi-fi but you won’t get cell phone reception when your out walking around the island.
+Glebe Barn has wi-fi but you won’t get cell phone reception when you’re out walking around the island.
 Make sure to bring a US or European to UK adapter for your device – the power in the UK is 230 v / 50 Hz.

 You are required to have travel insurance for this trip.
 You may also wish to add on luggage insurance.
 Travel insurance covers you if in the rare event you may need medical assistance among other things depending on your policy.